The debate of should you buy or rent your home comes up often.

 - There are several expenses to pay on top of a Mortgage

 - Mortgage Pay-down Doesn’t Happen as Fast as you Think

 But I Just Want To Buy This House!

-There is a final category where I believe it’s ok to buy a house instead of rent.
+There is another unique situation where I believe it’s ok to buy a house instead of rent.

 It’s when you understand that buying a house is not a great investment.

 Knowing that, you plan on living in this house for a long time, and you want to own it.

 Owning feels good, feels right, and it’s important to you.